-PUBLIC PARTICIPATION: Any city, town, unincorporated community, or corridor where people want a safer, more attractive route for walking.
+PUBLIC PARTICIPATION: Any city, town, unincorporated community, or corridor where there is a desire for safer, more attractive routes for walking.
 Workshops bring together residents, elected officials, advocates, public agency staff, public health practitioners, educators, planners and engineers.

-BENEFIT: Educate community leaders about the needed tools to advocate and plan for walkable communities
+BENEFIT: Engage with community leaders to share the needed tools to advocate and plan for walkable communities.

-ADMINISTRATOR: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner
+ADMINISTRATOR: Heather Dunigan, Principal Planner, Leonard Bonarek, Senior Planner, William Swiatek, Principal Planner, Jacob Thompson, Senior Planner

-25.11.04-Coordination with the Delaware Department of Transportation (DelDOT)
+26.11.04 - Coordination with the Delaware Department of Transportation (DelDOT)

-1. Augustine Cutoff Corridor Bicycle and Pedestrian Network Improvements, Phase 2

-WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner, Heather Dunigan, Principal Planner
+1. Augustine Cutoff Corridor Bicycle and Pedestrian Network Improvements, Phase 2 WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner, Leonard Bonarek, Senior Planner, Heather Dunigan, Principal Planner

-This study follows the Phase 1 study which led to a pathway/sidewalk improvement concept for Augustine Cutoff from Lovering Ave. to Cantera Ave.
-There is a need to develop a concept for the entire corridor to function more safely for all modes.
-The study will continue to develop a program of pedestrian and bicycle improvements from Cantera Ave to W Park Dr and will continue the public engagement effort that was begun with Phase 1.
-The goal is to develop concepts for the road from a more holistic perspective (bike/ped facilities, intersection improvements, traffic calming, typical sections, aesthetics) and develop a concept for a capital project.
+This study follows the Phase 1 study that led to a pathway/sidewalk improvement concept for Augustine Cutoff from Lovering Ave. to Cantera Ave.
+There is a need to develop a concept for the entire corridor to function more safely for all road users.
+The study will continue to develop a program of pedestrian and bicycle improvements from Cantera Avenue to West Park Drive and will continue the public engagement effort that began with Phase 1.
+The goal is to develop concepts for the road from a more holistic perspective (bike/ped facilities, intersection improvements, traffic calming, typical sections, aesthetics) and develop scope for a capital project.

-WILMAPCO will work cooperatively with Delaware Department of Transportation, Delaware Office of State Planning Coordination, Delaware Transit Corporation, New Castle County Department of Land Use, the City of Wilmington and State and Local elected officials. \$100,000 is budgeted for consultant support.
+WILMAPCO will work cooperatively with Delaware Department of Transportation, Delaware Office of State Planning Coordination, Delaware Transit Corporation, New Castle County Department of Land Use, the City of Wilmington and State and Local elected officials.